asamarco/Cleanroom-ELN/README.md

 * Easily adaptable to different cases of use.
 * Completely file based, your data are always with you.
 * A workflow completely based on open source, multi-platform software.
-* No need for paying or hosting a web service.
+* No need for paying or hosting a web service (although a central storage server could help).

 ![User Interface](Pictures/Screen.png)